-Determination of Non-Significant significant adverse impact upon t 43.21C.030(2)(c).
-Determination of Significance.
-This action has or may have a significant adverse in upon the environment.
-An EIS is required under RCW 43.21C.030(2)(c). npact Signatu re: Date: January 11, 2024
+- [X] Determination of Non-Significance.
+This action has been determined to not have a significant adverse impact upon the environment.
+An EIS is not required under RCW 43.21C.030(2)(c). - [] Determination of Significance.
+This action has or may have a significant adverse impact upon the environment.
+An EIS is required under RCW 43.21C.030(2)(c).